dariushazimi/dariushazimi.github.io/aboutme.md

 ---

 - I am a solution architect working with AWS and google technologies
-- Favorite ediors are emacs and vim
+- Drop me a line and lets discuss your projects and how I can help.

 <div id="contactme-section">
 <h1 id="contact">Contact</h1>